zhaowebb/catalog/README.md

 # Brief Introduction

 This is a web application that implements basic functionality of CRUD (create, read, update, and delete).
-Verified users can add, edit and delete school informations as they want.
+Verified users can add, edit and delete school information as they want.

 # Start Guide: